ashutosh2411/btp/finalreport/finalreport.md

 ### 4.4.2.
 Polymorphic Recursion

-Polymorphic functions are functions with a common scheme that reference each other and allow types to change in the calls.
+Polymorphic functions have a common scheme that references each other and allows types to change in the calls.
 Polymorphic recursion can be encoded in several ways.
 One of the ways is using the type classes.
 The class declaration specifies the type signature for the class.
 Standard classes already use polymorphic recursion for deriving instances.

 Thus, we can define a class `Show` as follows.
 ```haskell